ClickerMonkey/typed-query-builder/README.md

    - CASE WHEN (a = b) or (a IS NULL AND b IS NULL) THEN 1 ELSE 0 END = 1
    - NOT A <=> B = IS DISTINCT FROM
 - != is always converted to <>
-- certain joins result in types that are partialed
 - when using if to join and search, outside the if maybe have those joins/froms partialed?
 - add optional default to QuerySelect.value()